-• To understand the chemistry of foods - composition of food, role of each component and their processing.
+- To understand the chemistry of foods composition of food, role of each component and their interaction. - To understand the functional aspects of food components and to study their role in food processing.

-To understand the functional aspects of food components and to study their role in food food, Structure of water and ice, Types of water, Sorption phenomenon, Water activity and packaging,
+Introduction to Food Chemistry - Definition, Composition of food.
+Water - Definition of water in food, Structure of water and ice, Types of water, Sorption phenomenon, Water activity and packaging, Water activity and shelf-life